stakwork/sphinx-swarm/readme.md

 `./clear.sh`

-### Restart Swarm
+### Restart Swarm or services
 If swarm goes down.

-1. Find ec2 instance on aws (ex. sphinx-swarm-19) and reboot instance (reboot only if you can't SSH into it)
+1. Find ec2 instance on aws (ex. sphinx-swarm-19) and reboot instance (**reboot only if you can't SSH into it**)
 2. ssh into instance
 3. `cd sphinx-swarm`
-4. `./stop jarvis` (optional if restarting just jarvis-backend)
+4. `./stop.sh jarvis` (optional if restarting just jarvis-backend)
 5. `./restart.sh`

+Other "stop" services are:

+- neo4j
+- elastic
+- boltwall
+- navfiber

+For the whole list, you can do a `cat stop.sh` to see what's listed